Planning in the moment

 A clear system of assessment and observation - each child will have their own unique folder; this comprises of a ‘learning journey’ where each half term every child will have a week in which they are the ‘focus’ child, Practitioners will focus on recording their ‘teachable moments’ with that child with cooperation and input with parents before and after.
 Their folder will also have ‘Wow’ moments where practitioners observe children doing things independently or observe further following of their focus targets in the seven areas of learning.
 Children can add their own work and photographs, as well as parents.

-Throughout the year Practitioners will use the knowledge they have accumulated about each child and the observations from their ‘learning journey’ to track where each child is within the developmental stages of the seven areas of learning to ensure that each child continues to make progress and identify if any areas require extra support.
+Throughout the year Practitioners will use the knowledge they have accumulated about each child and the observations from their ‘learning journey’ to reflect on each child's wellbeing and learning to ensure that each child continues to make progress and identify if any areas require extra support.

 How can Parents support our curriculum?